-If you’d like a closer look at a reindeer, you can drive along the route E10, for example, or visit Pite Havsbad where there are reindeer in a huge enclosure in winter.
+If you’d like a closer look at a reindeer, sometimes all it takes is a drive along the route E10, for example, or you can meet with the reindeer at Nutti Sámi Siida in Jukkasjärvi, or at Pite Havsbad where there are reindeer in a huge enclosure in winter.

 Reindeer (Rangifer tarandus)

 The reindeer is a species of deer and very common in the north of Sweden.
 It roams the forest in herds and days are mostly spent eating, exclusively vegetarian food.
 In winter food consists largely of various kinds of lichen and in summer the diet is supplemented with grass, leaves and mushrooms.

 The wild reindeer went extinct sometime during the 19th century, meaning that today all reindeer are so-called domestic reindeer, owned by and looked after by the Sami.
 The reindeer is one of the most useful animals in the world, both before and after it’s slaughtered.
 It can be used for pulling sleighs, for example, and the female can be milked the same way as cattle.
 After slaughter, nearly every single part of the reindeer is used for various purposes.
 The Sami have always been skilled when it comes to using as much as possible from the animal and everything has its use.
 Apart from the meat, with a mild taste of the game, the hides can be prepared and used for clothes or seating material.

 Driving along the roads of Swedish Lapland you have to be prepared for a herd of reindeer appearing at any point, walking along the side of the road, or standing in the middle of it.
 Hooting your horn is pointless in most cases and all you can do is sit back and wait until they decide to amble back into the forest.

 Also readVisut – a story of the reindeer

 If you’re curious about seals you should go on a seal safari with Guide Natura in the archipelago, organised on certain days in summer.